erkobridee/nx-frontends/docs/build-release-flow/azure-devops_pipelines-flows.md

 It should be created one by application, environment (`prod` - production or `dev` - development) and use the template **.azure-pipelines/cd/templates/deploy-one.yml**

-⚠️&nbsp;&nbsp;you need to create a `service connection` under the MS Azure DevOps project settings to connect with the MS Azure Cloud (use the Azure Resouce Manager connection to connect to your MS Azure Cloud subscription)
+⚠️&nbsp;&nbsp;you need to create a `service connection` under the MS Azure DevOps project settings to connect with the MS Azure Cloud (use the Azure Resouce Manager connection to connect to your MS Azure Cloud subscription. **IMPORTANT:** use the same name)

 ⚠️&nbsp;&nbsp;to run this pipeline you must have created two variable groups on the pipelines library (remember to allow the access to all the pipelines):

-- `cd-vars_commons` it will be used to all CD (**_continuous deployment_**) pipelines
-  - `azureSubscriptionID` - the subscription ID
-  - `azureSubscriptionResource` - the MS Azure DevOps service connection name
 - `cd-vars_$ENV_$appName` which should contains
   - `STATUS` - it must have the value `active` to update the Azure Cloud Storage and Azure Could CDN
   - to update the storage
     - `azureStorageName`
   - to update the cdn
-    - `azureResourceGroupName` - name of the service connection added to the `Service connections` under the MS Azure DevOps project settings
+    - `azureResourceGroupName` - name of the service connection added to the `Service connections` under the MS Azure DevOps project settings (**IMPORTANT:** remember to use the same name from the MS Azure Cloud subscription)
     - `azureCdnEndpointName`
     - `azureCdnProfileName`